20k/rtlsdr_net_daemon/readme.md

 This application relies on opening a number of UDP ports: Firstly, a query port which is used to set and request information about a device.
 This defaults to 6960.
 Secondly, one broadcast port per rtlsdr is used, starting at 6961 and incrementing upwards with every device (eg 6961, 6962, 6963 if you have three).

-rtl_daemon accepts a `config.json` file that looks as follows:
+rtlsdr_daemon accepts a `config.json` file that looks as follows:

 ```json
 {